synsandacks/enarsi-study/eigrp/summarization.md

 ## Route Summarization

-Route summarization helps limit query scope for a prefix covered by the summary route in the EIGRP routing domain.
+Route summarization helps limit the query scope for a prefix covered by the summary route in the EIGRP routing domain.
 As an example lets say you have the following prefixes advertised via EIGRP:

 * 10.1.1.0/26
 * 10.1.1.64/26